stanislav-tsaplev/super_expressive/README.md

 - `.anythingButString(s: str)`

 Matches any string the same length as `s`, except the `s` itself (the sequential characters in `s`).

+The `s` parameter must be a non-empty string.
+Raises `RegexError` otherwise.

 **Example:**
 ```py